madlambda/Acorn/docs/hierarchical-fs.md

 another to solve complex tasks by just using byte manipulation tools.
-For this to work, a special kind of file, called pipe, and a convention (eg.: read from stdin, write to stdout, configurations from arguments, seeks are not allowed or ignored, and so on) must be in place:
+For this to work, a special kind of file, called pipe, and a convention (eg.: read from stdin, write to stdout, configurations from arguments, seeks are not allowed or ignored, and so on) must be in place.

 If the file is on disk, then the time to sequentially read 1 MB of its content is around 20ms (or 150 us from a SSD disk) and if the file is a pipe, then the